 Figure 11.
 Metrics for the three reconstruction methods at different longitudes relative to Earth, $\Delta\phi$.
-Left- and right-hand panels show the linearly- and nonlinearly-evolving solar wind, respectively. (a) and (b): The mean-absolute error in V. (c) and (d): The timing error, ΔT , in the high-speed streams. (e) and (f): The magnitude error, ΔV , in the high-speed streams.
-Green lines show corotation back in time, blue show corotation smoothed in time, red show DTW.
+Left- and right-hand panels show the linearly and non-linearly evolving solar winds, respectively.
+Panels (a) and (b): the mean-absolute error in V. Panels (c) and (d): timing error, ΔT , in the high-speed streams.
+Panels (e) and (f): magnitude error, ΔV , in the high-speed streams.
+Green lines show corotation back in time, blue lines show corotation smoothed in time, and red lines show DTW.